TBro1998/ASE-Server-Docker/README.md

 ## Future Plans
 - Test performance differences between running the server directly on Windows versus using GE-Proton on Linux, and whether UDP performance is better on Linux
+- Would it be more suitable to use [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) to replace GE-Proton for running ASE server?
 - Develop a server management system based on Go+Vue?

 ## Usage